intmus/intas19-20/_31-putting-it-all-together/dictation.md

 ### Review the Contexts

-Download the study guide (link below) on the context and solfege of intervals, and listen to the related Spotify playlist.
+Download the study guide from Unit 4 (link below) on the context and solfege of intervals, and listen to the related Spotify playlist.

 {% include download.html title="Interval Context and Solfege" filename="Week14melodicintervals.pdf" %}